 With more resources, providers, and financial support, Dr. Vega also hopes to address the community trauma that exists within the communities JPA serves.
 “If you were to score our communities using the ACE survey, they would probably score five or higher, which is pretty high trauma, and this can stay in a community for up to seven generations and can cut a person’s life by 20 years.
 Having a larger voice, getting maximum reimbursement, and being able to expand services can take big steps to address the community trauma that exists and it can help people live longer lives.”

 Improving Quality Care and Longevity with Yuvo Health

-Addabbo has built an impressive and comprehensive list of services and secured partnerships with numerous organizations, including New Horizons and the American Italian Cancer Foundation, making the center well positioned to grow its presence, expand its offerings, and address more substantial community issues.
-In its newest partnership with Yuvo Health, Addabbo aims to strengthen its quality services and revenue to better serve the community.
+JPA has built an impressive and comprehensive list of services and secured partnerships with numerous organizations, including New Horizons and the American Italian Cancer Foundation, making the center well positioned to grow its presence, expand its offerings, and address more substantial community issues.
+In its newest partnership with Yuvo Health, JPA is strengthening its quality services and revenue to better serve the community.

 “Our partnership with Yuvo couldn’t come at a better time to help us pivot and to continue to try and maximize the reimbursements, because the states are still not being great to community health centers in terms of payments,” says Dr. Vega.

 In fact, JPA has already seen improvements.

 "Since the beginning of our partnership with Yuvo, we have been fortunate enough to see improvements in almost all our quality metrics." said Dr. Vega.

 JPA saw progress in key areas, including adolescent immunizations, which reached the 90th percentile, well child visits, and breast cancer screenings.
 These improvements were made possible through data-driven strategies, patient education, pre-visit planning workflows, and support from the Yuvo Health team.

 Dr. Vega and Dr. Benjamin sat down in the below video to talk through the quality metrics improvements in more detail.